nischal-hp/Job-Portal-MERN-Stack/README.md

 # job-portal-mern-stack
 ## About:
-A Full Stack Job Portal application using MERN Stack along with Material-UI, Cookie.
+A Full Stack Job Portal application using MERN Stack along with material-UI, cookie, datagrid, formik-yup.

 ## Steps to run the app:
 * Clone the repo.